Key Takeaways

 The list is by no means complete, but it includes the most critical skills an SEO professional needs to start working with technical SEO.

 An excellent resource to start your learning journey is the SEO starter guide by Google.
-It will help you get an understanding of the basic SEO concepts.
+It will help you understand basic SEO concepts.

 On-page SEO skills

 Now, let’s move to the second pillar of SEO, which is on-page SEO.
-This is the part where you deal with content and everything that is visible on a page.
+This is the part where you handle content and everything visible on a page.

 To become an on-page SEO expert, you need to know how to: